-- a.
-What designated and informal recreational opportunities are in the immediate vicinity? fishing boating - b.
+- b.
 Would the proposed project displace any existing recreational uses?
 If so, describe.
-No - c.
-Proposed measures to reduce or control impacts on recreation, including recreation opportunities to be provided by the project or applicant, if any:
+No. - c.
+Proposed measures to reduce or control impacts on recreation, including recreation opportunities to be provided by the project or applicant, if any: None necessary.

-13. Historic and cultural preservation [help]
+13. Historic and cultural preservation

-a.
-Are there any buildings, structures, or sites, located on or near the site that are over 45 years old listed in or eligible for listing in national, state, or local preservation registers?
-If so, specifically describe.
+- a.
+Are there any buildings, structures, or sites, located on or near the site that are over 45 years old listed in or eligible for listing in national, state, or local preservation registers ?
+If so, specifically describe.No, refer to archaeological report prepared by Applied Archaeological Research Inc. submitted with this application for more details. - b.

-b.
 Are there any landmarks, features, or other evidence of Indian or historic use or occupation?
 This may include human burials or old cemeteries.
 Are there any material evidence, artifacts, or areas of cultural importance on or near the site?
 Please list any professional studies conducted at the site to identify such resources.
+None known. - c.
+Describe the methods used to assess the potential impacts to cultural and historic resources on or near the project site.
+Examples include consultation with tribes and the department of archeology and historic preservation, archaeological surveys, historic maps, GIS data, etc.